 Umbria has been called "Italy's Green Heart."
 It is green, mainly agricultural, and more sparsely populated than its western neighbor, Tuscany.
-Umbria has no access to the Mediterranean but holds one of the largest lakes of Italy which has had a great deal to do with ancient history.
-The shores of Lake Trasimeno in western Umbria were the site of the Battle of Lake Trasimeno in 217 BC, where Hannibal crushed the Romans who had intended to ambush him on his way back to Rome.
+Umbria has no access to the Mediterranean but is home to one of the largest lakes of Italy.

-So, Umbria is for the laid back traveler, one who would perhaps like to sip the uniquely Umbrian wine called Sagrantino in one of the many Umbria Wineries.
-There are plenty of interesting towns to discover; the regional capital Perugia is one of my favorites, although others may prefer Saint Francis's town of Assisi – or the Etruscan city of Orvieto.
+Umbria is for the laid-back traveler, one who would perhaps like to sip the uniquely Umbrian wine called Sagrantino in one of the many Umbria Wineries.
+There are plenty of interesting and historic towns to discover; the regional capital Perugia, Saint Francis's town of Assisi, or the Etruscan city of Orvieto.

 Perugia: The Capital of Umbria

-Perugia is the regional capital of Umbria, has Etruscan underpinnings including an arch and walls, is one of Italy's great art cities, is known for its extremely popular jazz and chocolate festivals...and yet is almost entirely overlooked by tourists.
+Perugia, the regional capital of Umbria, has visible Etruscan history including an arch and city walls.
+Perugia is one of Italy's great art cities and is known for its popular jazz and chocolate festivals, yet is almost entirely overlooked by tourists.

-Perugia sits on a hilltop and part of a valley.
-From the train station, you can take a bus for the 1.5 kilometer climb into town but the intrepid with sturdy legs will want to take an alternative route; the moving stairway that takes you through the excavations below the city from the parking lots.
+Perugia is situated on a hilltop and in part of a valley.
+From the train station, you can take a bus for the 1.5-kilometer climb into town but the energetic person will want to take an alternative route; the moving stairway that takes you through the excavations below the city from the parking lots.

-The wide corso Vannucci that cuts through the center of town is like a gigantic piazza without car traffic, a fantastic place to take your evening stroll through the history of Perugia's art and architecture.
-See a Perugia map for other attraction locations.
+The wide Corso Vannucci that cuts through the center of town is like a gigantic piazza without car traffic, a fantastic place to take your evening stroll through the history of Perugia's art and architecture.

 The Green Heart of Italy

 Umbria is the only Italian region having neither a coastline nor a border with other countries.
-Here you are locked into Italy's creamy, dreamy, and quite green center.
+Here you are locked into Italy's dreamy, and quite green, center.
 It's quiet and peaceful.
 Population density is very low, especially compared to adjacent Tuscany.
-So are prices, comparatively.
+Prices are low too, comparatively.